 Fluffy and decadent vegan zebra bundt cake with swirls of chocolate and vanilla cake topped with an easy chocolate ganache!
 This is an impressive but easy vegan marble cake recipe!

 If you like chocolate but don't want something too rich, this vegan cake recipe is perfect for you!
 The alternating layers of vegan chocolate cake and vanilla cake create a well balanced dessert.

 It tastes like a milder (and less sweet) chocolate cake whilst being decadent enough for a special celebration.

 The shape of bundt cakes makes them beautiful enough that you won't need to decorate them any further.
 They act as great celebration centrepieces!

 I made a simple vegan vanilla cake then divided the mixture into 2 bowls.

 In one bowl, I added vanilla extract and mixed it in.
 Of course, you can use vanilla bean powder, paste or any other high-quality vanilla product.

 In the second bowl, I added cocoa powder and some plant-based milk then mixed it in.

-For this vegan cake recipe, both cake batters need to be the same consistency in order for the zebra cake to work.
-As the cocoa powder makes the chocolate batter slightly thicker, I mixed in extra plant-based milk so it would be the same consistency as the vanilla batter.
+For this vegan marble cake, both cake batters need to be the same consistency in order for the marble pattern to work.
+The cocoa powder makes the chocolate batter slightly thicker so I mixed in extra plant-based milk allowing it to be the same consistency as the vanilla batter.

 I used a 10-cup Nordicware bundt pan which is high quality so don't tend to stick with adequate prep.
 To prepare any bundt pan for this cake, I'd STRONGLY recommend: